st-ts/ODSC-Hackathon-Repository/README.md

 # ODSC West 2024 Hackathon with NVIDIA
+## Great news - this solution won the 3rd prize, can't wait to build a new PC with it
 The repo has my solution to the task given by ODSC team.
 ## Overview of the solution:
 0. Synthetic data generation